Simulating a Process

 For the purposes of this page, a process is a series of steps, each that takes an amount of time.
 Each step may have dependencies on other steps, and the amount of time taken to complete a step can be random.

-The simplified api method we will use assumes that a tasks can start as soon as all the tasks that it depends on are complete.
-If no depdencies are specified, the process length will be the length of the longest task.
+The simplified method we will use assumes that a tasks can start as soon as all the tasks that it depends on are complete.
+If no dependencies are specified, the process length will be the length of the longest task.

 Building a Process Tree

 In the following code, we begin to set up a process tree for a project.
-Here we populate a dictionary named tasks with a set of task objects, each with a start time and a length.
+Each task is given a unique name, and function that computes the length of the task in the current simulation.

 Setting the Distribution Functions